FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Numerical Experiments

-We next consider a three-mass-spring-damper system with strong scale separation (Fig.~\ref{fig:tmsd_figure}).
+We next consider a three-mass-spring-damper system with strong scale separation (Figure~\ref{fig:tmsd_figure}).
 The masses are $m_1=100$ kg, $m_2=10$ kg, and $m_3=1$ kg.
 All springs have stiffness $k_i=50$ N/m and all dampers $d_i=2$ Ns/m.
 The governing equations are

 The system was simulated with RK4 at a fixed step of $\Delta t=0.01$ s.
-Training trajectories consisted of 300 steps from the initial state $x_1=1$, $x_2=2$, $x_3=3$, $v_1=v_2=v_3=0$ (SI units).
+Training trajectories consisted of 300 steps from the initial state $x_1=1$, $x_2=2$, $x_3=3$, $\dot{x}_1=\dot{x}_2=\dot{x}_3=0$ (SI units).
 Performance was then evaluated by extrapolation for an additional 100 steps.
 Model hyperparameters are listed in Table~\ref{tab:hyper_tmsd}.

-Figure~\ref{fig:tmsd_xvt} shows the trajectories of $x_1,x_2,x_3$ and $v_1,v_2,v_3$ during training and testing.
-All models fit the training data, though FCNN exhibits minor oscillations.
-In extrapolation ($t>3$), FNODE achieves the best agreement with ground truth ($\epsilon=3.0\text{e-}2$).
+Figure~\ref{fig:tmsd_xvt} shows the trajectories of $x_1,x_2,x_3$ and $\dot{x}_1,\dot{x}_2,\dot{x}_3$ during training and testing.
+All models fit the training data, though FCNN exhibits minor \updatedText{spurious} oscillations.
+In extrapolation ($t>3$), FNODE achieves the best agreement with ground truth ($\epsilon=7.4\text{e-}4$).
 MBD-NODE remains reasonable but drifts due to solver error accumulation.
 LSTM largely repeats training patterns and fails to generalize, while FCNN diverges under multiscale dynamics.

-Figure~\ref{fig:tmsd_phase} shows phase-space trajectories on the test set.
-FNODE tracks the dynamics well, though small discrepancies appear for the lighter masses due to irregular acceleration fields and error accumulation.
+\updatedText{Figure~\ref{fig:tmsd_phase} shows phase-space trajectories on the test set.
+FNODE tracks the dynamics well -- the small discrepancies for the lighter masses are consistent with increased sensitivity to local inaccuracies in the learned acceleration field and their subsequent accumulation during rollout, as discussed in Section~\ref{sec:error-propagation}}.
 MBD-NODE performs poorly for Mass~1, where low variance in the signal reduces its contribution to the loss.
-LSTM largely repeats training patterns and fails to generalize, while FCNN is inaccurate both in- and out-of-distribution.
+LSTM largely repeats training patterns and fails to generalize, while FCNN is inaccurate both in-distribution and out-of-distribution.

 \FloatBarrier